Food Delivery Addiction Is Real — Here's What's Happening in Your Brain

 You're Not Alone in This

 Food delivery addiction isn't a character flaw.
 It's a predictable response to apps that were engineered to create exactly this behavior.
 The cravings are real.
-The dopamine loops are real.
-The financial and health consequences are real.
+The pull is real.
+The financial consequences are real.

 But the science is also clear: cravings are temporary, rituals can be redirected, and awareness changes behavior.
 Whether you use FakeEats, the 20-minute rule, professional support, or all three — the first step is recognizing that what you're experiencing has a name, a mechanism, and a path forward.